fongandrew/hydeout/membership.md

 drop down menu below, and press the **Pay Now** button to enter your payment details with PayPal.

 > Note you **do not** need a PayPal account to pay.
-Please press 'continue without
-> a guest account' or 'pay with credit or debit card' (or similar).
+If you choose to pay by a different method, please press 'pay with credit or debit card' or 'continue without a guest account'.

 ⚒️ _Temporary button for testing, do not use_